United States · duration itinerary

 - Book free general admission tickets online in advance.

-→ Adjacent to Grand Central Market. - Evening~120 minPerchbar
+→ Located in Downtown LA, a short walk from Grand Central Market. - Evening~120 minPerchbar

-A popular rooftop bar and restaurant offering stunning city views, craft cocktails, and French-inspired small plates.
-It's an ideal spot for a romantic evening overlooking downtown LA.
+A chic rooftop bar and lounge in Downtown LA offering stunning city views, craft cocktails, and French-inspired small plates.

 - Dress code is smart casual.